apleynes/mri_recon_web_demo_staging/README.md

 Requires the latest trunk version: `>=v0.21.14` as this bundles an updated `wasm-opt` package that resolves wasm parsing errors.

-The demo is deployed on Github Pages at https://apleynes.github.io/mri_recon_web_demo
+The demo is deployed on Vercel at: https://mri-recon-web-demo-staging.vercel.app/

 Roadmap:
 - [x] Zero-filled reconstruction